 Babies are relatively resilient and tough little creatures.
-But certain things are not good for their delicate systems.
+But certain things are not suitable for their delicate systems.
 Giving your baby water before their body is ready for it can cause certain problems:

 Lack of nutrients.
 Breastmilk and formula are created to give your baby the number of nutrients he needs for optimal health and growth.
 If you give your baby too much water, there is concern that he will fill up on it instead of taking in the amount of breastmilk or formula he needs.
 This could lead to diluting the nutrients your baby needs to thrive, which can slow his weight gain and growth.

 Inhibits breastfeeding.
-Offering your baby water will reduce the amount of time your baby will want to nurse, which will in turn result in lower milk production.
+Offering your baby water may reduce the amount of time your baby will want to nurse, which could, in turn, result in lower milk production.
 This will inhibit your ability to provide your baby with all the nutrients and hydration he needs and can start a frustrating cycle of lower milk supply.

 Water intoxication.
-Water intoxication in infants has seen a resurgence in the last few years due to a lack of knowledge on the risks of giving babies water.2 Too much water can affect the electrolyte balance in their bodies, cause seizures, and severely affect your child’s ability to process chemicals and hormones properly.
+Water intoxication in infants may be due to a lack of knowledge of the risks of giving babies water.2 Too much water can affect the electrolyte balance in their bodies, cause seizures, and severely affect your child’s ability to process chemicals and hormones properly.